 In the cold of winter, photographers may not want to take their gloves off to operate their cameras’ external controls or touch-operated LCDs.
 Let’s elminate that excuse.

-It’s the dead of winter.
+It’s the dead of winter (or it will be, sooner than you think).
 It’s snowing, and the scene is beautiful.
 You’d love to take a picture of it, but it’s not worth the effort: Your camera has a touch-operated LCD screen which you can’t operate with gloves on, and you don’t want to risk frostbite (or just numb digits) for the sake of a photo.

 Now several companies have introduced gloves that are designed to let you operate touch-sensitive screen-based electronics with your gloves on.
 In most cases, these gloves also allow the user’s fingers enough nimbleness to press buttons, turn knobs and adjust controls on most cameras.